 Dean's Advisory Groups provide a platform for members of the college community to interact directly with Dean Sanjay Raman.
 Advisory group members are expected to provide thoughtful input on college climate, direction, needs, and other topics as requested.
 Six groups have been established: staff, undergraduate students, master’s students, PhD students, tenured faculty. untenured faculty/research faculty/post-docs.

-In 2022, the DEI initiated a new scholarship program for first year, first time students called the Dean’s First Year Fellows program.
-Dean’s fellows receive a scholarship of $1k and are encouraged to participate in RISE.
+This program grants first year, first time students scholarships of $1k.
+Dean's First Year Scholars are encouraged to participate in RISE.
 We connect with these students throughout the year to ensure that they have the support needed to thrive in the College of Engineering.
 Priority selection goes to first generation, high need, and students traditionally underrepresented in engineering.

 Dean’s Diversity, Equity, and Inclusion Curriculum Challenge

 This initiative is intended to encourage faculty members to incorporate themes of diversity, equity, and inclusion into their courses, so that students can develop a nuanced understanding of both the social and the technical aspects of engineering.
 The three themes we are currently encouraging faculty to incorporate are Racial Justice in Engineering, Inclusive Design in Engineering, and Equitable Sustainability.

 Given that one goal of the DEI is to increase the enrollment, retention, and graduation among under-represented students in engineering, we place an emphasis on building the pipeline of K-12 students interested in pursuing engineering degrees.